brouhaha/cosmac/README.md

 This project contains an implementation of a CPU core in VHDL (cosmac.vhdl) which is object-code compatible with the CDP1802.
-The electrical interface is similar to the CDP1802 but not identical; in particular each CDP1802 machine cycles requires eight clock cycles, while this core only requires a single clock cycle.

 The CPU core is written in synthesizable VHDL, with no vendor-specific constructs.

+The electrical interface of the core is similar to the CDP1802 but not identical.
+Due to the lack of true bidirectional signals in FPGAs, there are separate 8-bit data bus inputs and outputs.

+The core executes each machine cycle in one clock cycle, whereas the CDP1802 required eight clock cycles per machine cycle.
+In a Xilinx XC3S1600E FPGA, the core can run with a 25 MHz clock, giving it performance equivalent to a 200 MHz CDP1802.

-Additional VHDL files are provided in the elf directory for a demonstration system for use in Xilinx FPGAs.
+Additional VHDL files are provided in the elf directory for a demonstration system for use in Xilinx FPGAs, and some of these source files are Xilinx-specific.
 The demo is equivalent to a COSMAC ELF microcontroller, as described in a series of Popular Electronics articles in 1976.
 The demo runs on a Xilinx XC3S1600E evaluation board, requiring that switches and LEDs be interfaced.

 ## Source files: